- Self-Directed Accounts

 Gold and other metals can also offer liquidity within your account, meaning they can readily be converted into cash should the need arise.

-IRAs offer tax-deferred or tax-free growth, which means that investments made using an IRA may grow to be larger than similar investments made outside an IRA.
+Individual Retirement Accounts (IRAs) offer tax-deferred or tax-free growth, which means that investments made using an IRA may grow to be larger than similar investments made outside an IRA.

 To invest with a “gold IRA” or invest in other precious metals in an IRA, certain requirements must be met.
-Here are the answers to frequently asked questions about gold and other metals in an IRA.
+Here are the answers to frequently asked questions about gold and other precious metals in an IRA.

 Providing diversification and liquidity with no credit risk, gold can be especially attractive during periods of increased market volatility.
 Many investors choose to diversify retirement portfolios with alternative assets that are not correlated to the stock market.